-His most famous film is Scorpio Rising (1963), a experimental documentary/narrative hybrid featuring a Brooklyn-based biker gang that he met in Brooklyn, New York.
+His most famous film is Scorpio Rising (1963), an experimental documentary/narrative hybrid featuring a Brooklyn-based biker gang that he met in New York while living with Marie Menken and Willard Maas.
 His earlier film, Fireworks (1947) is considered a pioneering work of homoerotic filmmaking.

 In addition to his filmmaking, Anger founded and ran with fellow avant-garde filmmaker Curtis Harrington a short-lived screening society and distribution organization in Los Angeles in the '40s.

 Anger is also probably most famously known as the author of the hugely successful gossip book Hollywood Babylon.